Riverside Park (Manhattan): Management

 A nonprofit organization called the Riverside Park Conservancy maintains the park. while NYC Parks owns and operates the land and facilities.
 The Conservancy's responsibilities include maintaining and restoring park areas, as well as providing educational and cultural programs.
 In the fiscal year ending December 31, 2019, the Conservancy had net assets (own equity) of about $4.82 million and liabilities of $1.34 million, which amounted to total assets of $6.16 million.
 Net assets increased $630,000 from the fiscal year ending December 31, 2018.

 In the late 1970s, New York City's park system was in bad shape: underfunded and plagued with crime.
 As a result, the Riverside Park Fund was founded in 1987 as a grassroots community organization formed to reclaim the park by establishing community gardens and improving park maintenance.
 The Fund was renamed the Riverside Park Conservancy in 2012.
 Merritt Birnbaum, who was previously executive director of the Friends of Governor's Island, was named President & CEO in 2022.
-It has 30 staff who focus on park programs and projects, like gardetns, playgrounds, sports fields, monuments and landscaping.
+It has 30 staff who focus on park programs and projects, including gardens, playgrounds, sports fields, monuments and landscaping.
 Cumulatively the Conservancy had received $6.6 million in private donations and had spent 80,000 worker-hours on restoring the park.

 Robert M. Morgenthau Citizenship Award

 The Robert M. Morgenthau Citizenship Award was created by the Riverside Park Conservancy in 2016, in honor of Robert Morgenthau, the former Manhattan District Attorney.
-It is granted each year to an honoree chosen for their service to the park and the community.
+It is granted each year for service to the park and the community.